Skip to main content

 Papa (Maize Porridge)

-Staple stiff maize porridge eaten daily with various accompaniments - moroho, meat, fish, eggs.
-Foundation of Basotho diet.
+The stiff maize porridge eaten every day, scooped up with moroho, meat, fish, or eggs.
+It anchors the Basotho diet.

 Moroho (Leafy Greens)